sista-ai/ai-assistant-react/README.md

-For functions that require parameters:
+For functions that accepts parameters:

 ```js
 const sayHello = (name) => {